mismasilfver/i-have-adhd-general/README.md

 ## How to use
 Use with claude.ai --> Settings --> Customize --> Skills --> Add --> Upload a skill

+Then when you start what probably is complex, long answer topic type /i-have-adhd and the skill loads.

 Thanks to [https://github.com/ayghri](https://github.com/ayghri) for the work.